COVID-19, How can one travel to Greece – Health Protocols of WELCOMMON HOSTEL and tourist businesses

 • Frequent disinfection of reception desks is recommended.

-• In order for all to maintain a distance of two meters from one another, the hotel should arrange the reception desk and furniture in public areas in such a way in order to keep the space open, add floor markings and properly manage queues in order to reduce waiting times.
+• The hotel should arrange the reception desk and furniture in public areas in such a way in order to keep the space open, add floor markings and properly manage queues in order to reduce waiting times.

 • Queuing at reception during check-in / check-out must be avoided